cyu8017/Treehouse_WebStyleGuide/README.md

 - Move styles into components:
     - Transfer the remaining CSS into their respective components.
 For example, any class selectors that begin with grid, column, or rows could go in the grid component.
     - Be sure to update any styles that use color with the Sass variables you created in the previous step.

+- Check your work
+    - Double check all of your work, click on the "How you will be graded" tab above and compare your project to the rubrics listed there.
+Post your project in the #review-my-project channel so that the rest of the community can see your awesome project and give feedback before submitting.

+### Extra Credit

+- Create a media query mixin that creates a media query inside of the selector that calls the mixin.
+    - The mixin should accept a single parameter for the size of the media query breakpoint.
+    - The mixin should create a min-width media query only.

+- Use the media query mixin for all media queries.

+- Use a nested selector structure for at least one component.
+    - Create a base selector for a group of related styles.
+    - Inside of that selector, use the Sass parent selector: & to append a child class selector to the base.
+An example would be in the navigation component use .nav as the base selector, and nest .nav-link inside of it.

+- Use built in Sass function to add hover effect.
+    - Created a hover effect for buttons.
+    - For the effect, lighten the button's background color by 15%;
+    - ADd a CSS transition so that the color change fades in.